Azure-Samples/reasoning-over-ml/README.md

 ## Setup environment

-This sample uses [`azd`](https://learn.microsoft.com/azure/developer/azure-developer-cli/) and a bicep template to deploy all Azure resources, including Azure AI Search.
+This sample uses [`azd`](https://learn.microsoft.com/azure/developer/azure-developer-cli/) and a bicep template to deploy all Azure resources, including the Azure OpenAI models.

 1. Login to your Azure account: `azd auth login`